indyplanets/appcenter-documentation/user-guide/app-permission-user-role.md

 ## Share Job Results Permissions

 **Share job results** determines who can see the app's actual job results.
+Job results are available under **Recent Activity**.
 By default, privacy is off.
 Job results privacy is separate from app privacy.
 For more information about app privacy settings, see [App Permissions](#app-permissions).

 | Job Results Permission| Description |
 | ------------- | ------------- |